How Berlin Kitas fill their Spots08 March 2022 | Kita Search | By Lisa H

 Of course, there's always exceptions to the rule so check with the Kitas in your neighborhood.
 And keep in mind that they do what they do to create the best possible environment for the kids, teachers and parents 🙏

 Kitas generally have most of their spots to fill starting in August when the oldest kids start school.
+You're looking for a spot to start in the winter?
+Check out our tips in this Kietzee article.

 Most Kitas allocate their spots in the spring so that is a good time to follow-up with them.